UVA-MLSys/DS5110_Fall_2024/Team 1/README.md

 ## Conclusion

+### Step Function Conclusion

 Our findings showed that altering the `world_size` parameter has a considerable influence on both execution time and costs.
 For example, when we set the `world_size` to 2, the Step Function time was 3.1 seconds, but raising the `world_size` to 24 resulted in a duration of more than 5.6 seconds, even though more parallel processing was occurring.
 This shows that, after a certain point, increased parallelism creates overhead, resulting in inefficiencies rather than speed advantages.

 These insights may be useful to anyone looking to optimize *AWS Step Functions with Lambda* for similar operations, as knowing this balance is critical for improving both performance and cost-efficiency.

 To improve the program, we would investigate methods to decrease the cost of larger `world_size` setups, such as improving Lambda function coordination or dynamically allocating resources.

+### Cosmic AI Conclusion

+The **Cosmic AI** analysis underscores the trade-offs between performance and cost-efficiency across batch sizes 256, 512, and 1024.
+Based on the results, **batch size 512** is recommended for most workloads due to its optimal balance of speed, memory usage, and cost-efficiency.
+It achieves a moderate execution time (**2.90 seconds**) and the lowest memory usage (**645 MB max memory**) while maintaining a billed duration (**11.67 seconds**) close to the fastest batch size, 256.
+These attributes make batch size 512 a versatile choice for a wide range of tasks, especially when cost and performance need to be balanced.

+**Batch size 256**, on the other hand, is the fastest option, with an execution time of just **1.22 seconds** and the highest sample throughput (**209.85 samples per second**, as shown in the graph *"Avg.
+Sample per Second by Total Load Size"*).
+This makes it ideal for time-sensitive applications or scenarios where low latency is critical.
+However, its higher billed duration (**12.58 seconds**) and memory usage (**1960 MB max memory**) can lead to increased costs in long-running workloads, reducing its cost-effectiveness compared to batch size 512.

+**Batch size 1024** demonstrates the highest inefficiencies, with the slowest execution time (**7.46 seconds**) and the lowest sample throughput (**137.25 samples per second**, as shown in the graph *"Avg.
+Sample per Second by Total Load Size"*).
+Additionally, it incurs the highest memory usage (**3,350 MB max memory**) and the longest billed duration (**13.97 seconds**, as shown in the graph *"Duration and Billed Duration by Batch Size"*), making it unsuitable for most practical applications.
+While it can process the largest number of samples per batch, this configuration's high resource demands and slow performance make it the least cost-efficient option.

+These findings emphasize the importance of selecting the appropriate batch size based on workload requirements.
+Batch size **512** offers the best balance for most use cases, combining reasonable speed with efficient memory and cost management.
+Batch size **256** is suitable for real-time or low-latency tasks but comes with increased memory and billing overhead.
+Meanwhile, batch size **1024** should be avoided unless specific tasks demand processing very large batches where resource and cost trade-offs are acceptable.

 ---